About Blackboard Drive for Windows

 - When trying to create a new folder with Read-Only permission, the Status Monitor will display multiple instances of the failed attempts by Windows Explorer.

-- Volumes mounted by a restricted user are not visible by administrator.
-This is not possible by design, because user and administrator sessions are isolated for security purposes and trying to overcome this isolation would be a security threat.
+- Volumes mounted by a restricted user are not visible by the administrator.
+This is not possible by design because user and administrator sessions are isolated for security purposes and trying to overcome this isolation would be a security threat.
 If you really need the volume to be accessible by an administrator, you have to run the Blackboard Drive process as an administrator (but mounted volumes will not be visible by restricted users).
 Another option to make the volume accessible from both user and administrator sessions is to turn off UAC.

 - When running Blackboard Drive on Citrix, in order to see the name of the connected volume in Word's save-as dialog, add the following two rules into the <rules>...</rules> tags inside the SandboxData.xml file located under "c:\Program Files (x86)\Citrix\Streaming Client" on Windows 64-bit servers or "c:\Program Files\Citrix\Streaming Client" on Windows 32-bit servers: